Best Disney World Ticket Choice: After Hours or More Days?

 What Should You Consider?

-Before we get to talking about money, let’s touch on a few other things that might play into your After Hours decision.
+Before we talk about money, let’s touch on a few other things that might play into your After Hours decision.

 When do you like to sleep?